 This section outlines the work of some of these groups and the make-up of the membership.

 Festivals and events

 This group has been active in pulling together the activity across the region to ensure that major events don’t clash and that partners can support each other in their strategic aims.
 A good example is the support across the region for the various bids for Capital of Culture status and the recent regional success in winning the Great Exhibition of the North based on a bid led by one of the partners, but supported by the regional stakeholders.
-This group has created a Festival and Events strategy for the region which can be seen on the C4C web-site.

 The Universities sub-group brings together the five universities in the region and has already had success in securing significant funds for the Creative Fuse project and is currently looking for European funding to expand the work.
 Other areas where the Universities are active include the areas of health and culture and the links between arts and heritage.